wduquette/mazegen/README.md

 **Note:** If you find this interesting, please let me know!

+The Molt API is being documented as [The MazeGen Book](https://wduquette.github.io/mazegen/).

 The Rust API provides:

 * A Grid type for rectangular mazes